 As of June 30, 2021, we had estimated available assets of \$4,926 million against \$2,985 million net required assets under PMIERs compared to available assets of \$4,588 million against \$3,359 million net required assets as of December 31, 2020.
-The sufficiency ratio as of June 30, 2021 was 165% or \$1,941 million above the published PMIERs requirements, compared to 137% or \$1,229 million above the published PMIERs requirements as of December 31, 2020.
-PMIERs sufficiency is based on the published requirements applicable to private mortgage insurers and does not give effect to the GSE Restrictions imposed on our business.
+The sufficiency ratio as of June 30, 2021 was 165% or \$1,941 million above the published PMIERs requirements, compared to 137% or \$1,229 million above the published PMIERs requirements and does not give effect to the GSE Restrictions imposed on our business.
 The increase in the PMIERs sufficiency was driven in part by the completion of an insurance linked notes transaction, which added \$303 million of additional PMIERs capital credit as of June 30, 2021, elevated lapse driven by prevailing low interest rates and business cash flows, partially offset by elevated NIW.
 In addition, elevated lapse continued to drive an acceleration of the amortization of our reinsurance transactions, which caused a reduction in PMIERs capital credit.
 Our PMIERs required assets as of June 30, 2021 and December 31, 2020 benefited from the application of a 0.30 multiplier applied to the risk-based required asset amount factor for certain non-performing loans.
 The application of the 0.30 multiplier to all eligible delinquencies provided \$760 million of benefit to our June 30, 2021 PMIERs required assets compared to \$1,046 million of benefit as of December 31, 2020.
 These amounts are gross of any incremental reinsurance benefit from the elimination of the 0.30 multiplier.